OmsInSerial/Eurorack/Suiveur/Readme.md

 2. THD parts

-First, place the power header and the 2 headers on the back on A board.
+First, place the power header and the 2 headers on the back on board A.

 <img src="pics/Power_header.jpeg" width="500">